Orlando Wines: Sponsorships

 The brand has sponsored many events, including the Tour Down Under, but ended sponsorship in 2005 to return to traditional means of promotion, namely television and radio.
 However, naming rights have been retained for the Jacob's Creek Open Championship.

-Jacob's Creek has also been a prominent sponsor of the Australian Open tennis tournament since 2006.
+Jacob's Creek has also been a sponsor of the Australian Open tennis tournament since 2006.
 Since 2012, it has run television campaigns during the tournament featuring leading international tennis players sharing intimate anecdotes about their lives.
 The first of these campaigns, which ran from 2012 to 2014 was entitled 'Open Up' and featured Andre Agassi.
 The most recent campaign, entitled 'Made By Moments' commenced in 2015 and features Novak Djokovic.

 A brand of wine produced by Jacob's Creek is "Cool Harvest", made by picking the grapes at the coolest period of the night to maximise the retention of tropical aromas and natural acidity.
 The cool harvest technique is used to produce a sparkling sauvignon blanc, as well as rosé, pinot grigio and a still sauvignon blanc.